orbeon/orbeon-forms-doc/faq/form-builder-runner.md

 One benefit of as-you-type validation is that it allows the user to detect errors faster.

-### Can I use Form Builder to create a form, and put the form on my web site?
+### Can I use Form Builder to create a form, and put the form on my website?

-You can't just put the files produced by Form Builder or the HTML produced by the Form Runner runtime on a web site.
+You can't just put the files produced by Form Builder or the HTML produced by the Form Runner runtime on a website.
 The main reason is that forms produced by Form Builder need the server-side Form Runner runtime to function.

 If you have installed the Form Runner runtime on a server, then you can run Form Runner alongside your other web pages or applications.
 Please note that Form Runner requires a Java servlet container.